Merging Lightroom Catalogs

 Optional Cleanup.
 After I imported images from both catalogs (Mac desktop and PC desktop), I had a lot of housekeeping (file management) to tackle.
 I had to move folders from one drive to another, as well as find and eliminate duplicate photos.
 Just make sure that you do all of this while you are INSIDE Lightroom.

 Do you have any questions or comments about How to Merge a Lightroom Catalog?
-Just leave us a comment below - and PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!
+Just leave us a comment below - we would LOVE to hear from you.
+And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!